kgururaj/GenomicsDB_wiki/MPI-with-GenomicsDB.md

 MPI is a standard and there are multiple implementations of the standard.
 We have used 3 implementations on GNU/Linux:
 [OpenMPI](https://www.open-mpi.org/), [MPICH](https://www.mpich.org/) and
 [MVAPICH2](http://mvapich.cse.ohio-state.edu/).
-A comprehensive discussion of the various parameters in the different imlpementations is beyond the scope of this wiki.
+A comprehensive discussion of the various parameters in the different implementations is beyond the scope of this wiki.
 We provide sample commands that worked for us:

 * OpenMPI:
     * Sample command on Ethernet based clusters: